oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-seq.png)

-### A. MIXER
+### A RETURN TO MIXER
 The seaquence mixer is still accessable in the editor.
-You can TAP on the mixer to close the editor, press and hold to delete, or select other creatures directly.
+You can TAP on the mixer to close the editor, PRESS and HOLD to delete, or select other voices directly.

-### B. CLOSE EDITOR
+### B CLOSE EDITOR
-Closes the active editor.
+Closes the editor.

-### C. ADD / CLONE
+### C ADD (+CLONE) VOICE
-TAP to add new creature, just like in the mixer.
-When the voice editor is open, you can PRESS & HOLD to clone the current selected creature.
+TAP to add new voice, just like in the mixer.
+When the voice editor is open, you can PRESS & HOLD to clone the current selected voice.

-### D. SOLO
+### D SOLO VOICE
-Toggle solo to hear just the selected creature, or the whole mix.
+Toggle solo to hear just the selected voice, or the whole mix.

-### E. DNA SEQUENCER
+### E STEP SEQUENCER
-The tone sequence of the selected creature – a multi-touch 16x16 matrix sequencer.
+A multi-touch 16x16 matrix sequencer.
 As you add or remove tones, the creature's body changes and so does its swim pattern.
 Note the subtle tick-marks at the left of the sequencer.
 These signify the "root note", which is set on the SCALE page.

-### F. SEQUENCER TIMING
+### F INTERVAL
-Change the speed of the sequencer from 1/1 up to 1/64.
+Change the timing interval of the sequencer from 1/1 up to 1/64.

-### G. SWING
+### G SWING
 Give the sequence a bit more groove by adjusting the swing from left to right.

-### H. GLIDE
+### H GLIDE
 How fast each note blends into the next one.

-### I. VOICE MODES
+### I VOICE MODES
 There are three voice modes:

-  1. Polyphonic: Up to 5 tones at once
+  1. POLYPHONIC: Up to 5 unique tones at once
-  2. Unison: All tones voice at once with a subtle d-tune.
+  2. UNISON: All tones voice at once with a subtle d-tune
-  3. Mono + Sub: Monophonic with a sub-osciallator tuned to a 5th.
+  3. MONO + 5TH: Monophonic with a sub-osciallator tuned to a 5th

+<br /><br/>

 <a name="scale"></a>